Brachycephalic surgery

 Special breeds need special care

-• BOAS (Brachycephalic Obstructed Airway Syndrome): Stenotic nares, Elongated soft palate, Everted laryngeal saccules, Hypotrachea, Caudal aberrant turbinates
+• BOAS (Brachycephalic Obstructive Airway Syndrome): Stenotic nares, Elongated soft palate, Everted laryngeal saccules, Hypotrachea, Caudal aberrant turbinates

 • Vomiting due to the reflux of stomach contents caused by BOAS